Deep Vein Thrombosis (DVT)

 What is deep vein thrombosis (DVT)?

 Deep vein thrombosis (DVT) is a blood clot or thrombus in a deep vein.
 These blood clots are most common in the leg.
 But they may occur in the arm or other part of the body.
 Part of a clot, called an embolus, can break off and travel to the lungs.
-This is a pulmonary embolus (PE).
-This can cut off blood flow to all or part of the lung.
+This is a serious condition called pulmonary embolus (PE).
+A PE can cut off blood flow to all or part of the lung.
 PE is an emergency and may cause death.

 Healthcare providers use the term venous thromboembolism (VTE) to describe these 2 conditions, DVT and PE.
 They use the term VTE because the 2 conditions are very closely related.
 And because their prevention and treatment are also closely related.